 Careers in Diplomacy

-Many students and alumni from the School of Politics and Global Studies pursue careers in diplomacy, work for government agencies and complete prestigious fellowships.
-The school helps prepare students for these opportunities through newsletters, events, internships, coursework, mentorship and more.
+Many students from the School of Politics and Global Studies pursue careers in diplomacy and work for government agencies at local, state or federal levels.
+The school helps prepare students for these opportunities through networking and mentoring opportunities, engaging coursework and immersive experiences through internship and fellowship opportunities.

 Opportunities available to you